trpc/trpc/www/docs/client/links.md

   return ({ next, op }) => {
     // this is when passing the result to the next link

-    // each link needs to return an observable which propagates results return observable((observer) => {
+    // each link needs to return an new Observable which propagates results return new Observable((observer) => {
       console.log('performing operation:', op);
       const unsubscribe = next(op).subscribe({
         next(value) {